 Writing checks use paper and paper uses trees.
 Sign up with your bank to pay your bills online.
 It takes just a bit longer to do but the savings over time if we all do this will really matter and you will save the cost of a stamp as well.
 And while you are at it, shop online too.
 Don’t get in the car and use gas to go shopping.

 Almost everything you can buy in a store is available online and many smart online venues also offer free shipping.
 Prices are, in many cases, similar or lower than retail stores.
 You can also often save money by using rebates and coupons when you shop online.

 7. Update your light bulbs

-Yes, they do cost more but energy saving bulbs really do last much, much longer.
+Yes, LED light bulbs do cost more than incandescent ones, but energy saving bulbs really do last much, much longer.
 I have some in my lamps that are used daily which have not been changed for several years.
-The overall cost is much lower and save energy too.
+The overall cost is much lower and the LED bulbs save energy too.

 8. Start a Compost Bin

 Composting food products and garden waste is a great way to lessen our trash footprint.
 They give you wonderful humus to use on your garden beds and save space in our landfills because you won’t be sending as much trash away with rubbish collection.